List of alien races in Marvel Comics: Druffs in other media

-The Druffs appear in the Hulk and the Agents of S.M.A.S.H. episode "A Druff is Enough".
+The Druffs appear in the Hulk and the Agents of S.M.A.S.H. episode "A Druff is Enough", with vocal effects provided by Benjamin Diskin.

 Duckworldians

 The Duckworldians are a species of anthropomorphic ducks from Duckworld.
+Howard the Duck is a Duckworldian.

 E

 Elan

-First appearing in Fantastic Four, the Elans semi-humanoid race, possessing green skin, two antennae atop their head, hoof-like feet, three fingers and an opposable thumb.
-Adult Elan 10' in height.
+First appearing in Fantastic Four, the Elans are a semi-humanoid race with green skin, antennae, and hoof-like feet.
+Adult Elan are 10' in height.
 They possess vast, virtually limitless psionic powers with which they can rearrange and transmute atoms and telekinetically manipulate objects.
 As a race, they are peaceful and tend not to associate with other aliens.
 The "Infant Terrible" is an infant member of the Elan race.

 Entemen

 First appearing in Marvel Presents, the Entemen are a humanoid race with octopus-like features, including tentacles in place of their arms and legs, and have yellow skin and average 6'6" in height.
 Their home planet is Entem.